-It feels a bit silly to be even explaining how to make this fruit dip because it’s so simple but here goes nothing!
+It feels a bit silly to be even explaining how to make this sweet cream cheese dip because it’s so simple but here goes nothing!

 Combine orange juice, powered sugar, and orange zest together in a medium size bowl until they’re well combined.
-You can either do this using a whisk, a hand mixer, or a stand mixer – your choice!
+You can either do this using a whisk, an electric hand mixer, or a stand mixer – your choice!
 Just make sure to give them a good stir until it’s thoroughly combined.

 I highly recommend using a hand or stand mixer of some sort for combining the cream cheese, simply because it makes it so much easier to get the smooth consistency you’re looking for.

 Once the dip is mixed, cover with plastic wrap and place it in the refrigerator to chill until you’re ready to serve.

-Serve alongside your favorite fresh fruit – berries, pineapple, and grapes are all great with this!
+Serve alongside your favorite fresh fruits – berries, pineapple, and grapes are all great with this!
 You could also serve it with fruit salad, fruit kabobs, or even with a sweet fruity dessert like pound cake or angel food cake.

 Store in the refrigerator covered until ready to serve.
 Place any leftovers back in the refrigerator after serving and use for up to a week before tossing.

 Serve with a spoon in the large bowl of dip so that people can put some of this dip on their own plates unless of course you’re just making this for yourself, then dip away!

 Make a fruit tray with this fruit dip by simply washing and cutting your favorite fruits.
 Place them on a plate, platter, or serving tray with a bowl of this fruit dip on the side.
 The best fruit for fruit trays are ones that won’t brown (so no apples or bananas) and that will hold up to dipping in a fruit dip!